slerman12/Help-me/7-Ongoing.md

 ## Imagined dialogue

-“Who is Sam?” the rest of the congress asks.
+“Who is Sam?” the congress asks.

-“He’s a PhD flunkee,” the Alderman decides with another firmest resolve
+“He’s a PhD flunkee,” the Alderman decides with a firmest resolve

 But when the gavel slammed, it **broke** the ivory surface with a crack and sent a rumbling quake through the **wisdoms** of the alder of its construction.